derby-developers/api_doc/source/includes/instant_racing/_race_groups.md

 description |
-locked | boolean indicating if this group is locked or unlocked for the user wager_count | total number of wagers a user has placed on this race group winning_win_count | number of winning win bets a user has placed on this race group winning_place_count | number of winning place bets a user has placed on this race group winning_show_count | number of winning show bets a user has placed on this race group
+locked | boolean indicating if this group is locked or unlocked for the user wager_count | total number of wagers a user has placed on this race group race_count | total number of races a user has played on this race group winning_win_count | number of winning win bets a user has placed on this race group winning_place_count | number of winning place bets a user has placed on this race group winning_show_count | number of winning show bets a user has placed on this race group